When Workplace Change Is Unwelcome

 Five Key Elements for Effective Change Communication Best Practices

-Shared by our microlearning experts, a study of companies undergoing major restructuring found that the most successful communications efforts had five elements in common.
+Shared by our microlearning experts and backed by data from our change management simulation, a study of companies undergoing major restructuring found that the most successful communications efforts had five elements in common.
 Use this list of change communication best practices as a guide to make sure you’re saying the right things in the right way during change:

 The Bottom Line